eduard-balamatiuc/faf-pad-ghost-hunters/README.md

 3. Durability - the number of sessions in which the item can be used or the number of usages during the session (e.g. Candle have a durability of “_1 Usage_”, respectively one usage per session, or Radio has durability “_10 seconds_”),
 4. Price - the amount of in-game currency that is required to spend to procure the corresponding item (e.g. “_Candle Price: 100$_”).

-This components uses services personal Database - `shop_db` , which contains information about each item details, mentioned previously, as well as every registered price across time.
+This components uses services personal Database - `shop_db` , which contains information about each item details, mentioned previously.

-Besides above-mentioned scope, this service is designed handle applying price changes based on special events (Discount/Inflation).

 This Service communicates with **Inventory Service**, responsible for each individual player available items to be used. **Shop Service** will send information about the available shop item(s) by the player in JSON Serialization Format upon requests from **Inventory Service**.
 Besides that, filtering based on the category tag is done on this service’s side.